AI Outreach Automation

 OAuth: ~500 bytes (access token + refresh token + metadata)

-The Future: Beyond OAuth 2.0
+The future: beyond OAuth 2.0

-OAuth 2.1 (upcoming standard):
+OAuth 2.1 (the consolidating standard):

 Timeline: